frequency-chain/frequency/designdocs/validity_state.md

 The rules can be summarized by saying:
 * Terminal is terminal.
 * You can overwrite only the current state block range, and only with terminal state.
-* There's one and only one possible state for a given block number,
+* There's one and only one possible state for a given block number.
 * The highest state value is a terminal one, and it's invalid.
 * A terminal validity state for an ID can't ever be changed...except in a migration, in which case it must be migrated to be the terminal state of the new migration.